Matthew 22: The King is NOT God.

 David

-7. Andrew Coon says:
+Andrew Coon

 On occasion I babe heard the argument that parables have one, unambiguous meaning.
 Where does this idea come from?
 My understanding is that parables are meant to twist the mind, and lead one onto questioning.
 This questioining can lead in many ways, which is part of the power of the parable form.
 For example, in the parable of the sower, does the different types of soil connect to different types of people, or different parts of my life, or both?